labor law guide

-The current minimum wage for tipped employees in Colorado is $8.08.
+The 2021 minimum wage for tipped employees is $9.30

 Employers must ensure their tipped employees are making the regular minimum wage rate of $11.10 with the combined tipped minimum wage and their tips.
 If they are not, the employer must make up the difference.

 Employers are prohibited from taking control of an employee’s tips, but they may implement a mandatory tip pooling or sharing policy as long as they provide written notice to patrons, such as on a menu or receipt.

 Employers are required to pay employees an overtime rate of 1 ½ time their regular pay when they work for a total number of hours in excess of 40 in a workweek, more than 12 hours in a workday or 12 consecutive hours with no workday regard.